 The easiest step of all is to match up the problem project with my Badgemaster sewing.

 Once they are matched perfectly, I will pin or baste by hand the project to my stabilizer.

 Back to the machine for a perfect finish and my project is saved.

 There was a little bit of red tails left on one of the pieces, I should have trimmed them because they got caught in my final design.

 Here is some more good news.
 I use my fingernail or anything that is rounded on the edge and lift off the Badgemaster.
 You will notice that the tear away is quite firm but not impossible.
 That is a sure test of the strength of the stabilizer.

 It tears very cleanly.
 I know that some of my 'tear away' stabilizers have left fuzzy edges and/or lint behind or been too easy to tear away thus destabilizing the stabilizer at work.
 Not a good situation!

 Here is my finished project.
 You cannot tell I had any sort of problem with it!
 Hope you are using Badgemaster, you will always appreciate its high quality.

 You can use this trick for placement in the same manner.
 Just start with the Badgemaster design and leaving it in the hoop, baste or pin your project to your Badgemaster.
 Quick, easy and fool proof.

-Just for a short time, All About Blanks (and our favorite Mommie) is on sale, so this is a great time to get started on your holiday gifts.
+The vintage gingham tea towels can be found here, so this is a great time to get started on your holiday gifts.
 Everyone needs towels!
 (Did you know that no one ever throws away a towel?)
 People keep and use towels until they are thread bare, so now is a great time to give a new one to someone special!